Akhil-Kambhatla/Team-PreAuth.ai/README.md

 ## The big idea

-Instead of making doctors and staff chase forms, portals, and repeated follow-ups, **Sentinent brings the process into one clear flow**.
+Instead of making doctors and staff chase forms, portals, and repeated follow-ups, **PreAuth.ai** brings the process into one clear flow**.

 That means: